shrimbly/smol-video/README.md

 ## Installation

 ### Option 1: Professional Installer (Recommended)
-1. Download the latest `VideoOptimizer-Setup-v1.0.0.exe` from releases
+1. Download the latest `SmolVideo-Setup-v1.0.0.exe` from releases
 2. Run the installer as administrator
 3. Follow the installation wizard
 4. The context menu will be automatically registered

 ### Option 2: Manual Installation
-1. Extract the application files to `C:\Program Files\VideoOptimizer\`
+1. Extract the application files to `C:\Program Files\SmolVideo\`
 2. Copy FFmpeg binaries to `Resources\ffmpeg\` folder
 3. Run `install\install.ps1` as administrator to register context menu